-Croissants: cut out triangles from one of the strips of dough, each with 10cm base, 15cm height.
-At the base of each triangle, make a cut going about 1cm inwards, pull apart the dough either side of the cut to widen the base.
-Then roll, not too tightly – you should have a little air pocket inside and a bit of tension at the end.
-I find pulling the point of the triangle gently to stretch it helps.
+Croissants: cut out triangles from the dough, each with 10cm base, 20cm height.
+At the base of each triangle make a cut going about 1cm inwards,and gently pull apart the dough either side of the cut to widen the base a little.
+Then roll up fairly tightly – I find pulling the point of the triangle gently to stretch it (and with cold hands!) helps.
 Have the tip underneath or it will unravel a little when proving and baking.
 Bring in the tops to form a crescent or leave straight.
-I sometimes roll the dough out further and make larger croissants, but my preference is usually for smaller ones.
+I sometimes make larger croissants by having the base of each triangle 20cm, but my preference is usually for smaller ones.

-Pains au chocolat: Cut out 12 rectangles (5cm by 15cm) out of the other strip of dough.
+Pains au chocolat: Cut out rectangles (5cm by 20cm).
 Place a chocolate baton or a strip of chocolate chips width-ways about 1cm from the top and again about 1cm from the bottom of each rectangle (as in picture I below).
 Roll the bottom part of the pastry over the bottom strip of chocolate towards the centre – the dough will allow you to pull it a bit so you can roll it over.
 Repeat for the top (picture II below).
 Gently pat down and put on a baking tray with the seam underneath (picture III below)

 For the trimmings, rather than re-roll them (which never gives a great, flaky result) I often spread mustard on them as they are, sprinkle over a bit of cheese, and slice into smallish chunks before proving and then baking – moreish rustic nibbles!

 Laminated Dough (makes approx. 22 croissants or 20 pains au chocolate)